pablovegan/Python-tips-tools/README.md

     └── example.ipynb
 ```

-Folders in our library should have `lowercasenames` names, without underscores.
+Folders inside our library/package, also called subpackages, should have `lowercasenames` names, without underscores.

 Usually you can copy configuration files from other projects (like this one) and tweak them to fit your needs.
 Both `pyproject.toml` and `setup.cfg` contain configuration options for the tools that we use, like `flake8` or `black`. `setup.cfg` also contains the metadata of our library, information like the author or version of the library; this is required when building our library to create an installable package (that we can upload to PyPI).
 When building the library, the script `setup.py` is used, but we don't need to bother with it at this moment.